 - Salamanders (too delicate)

-The Perfect Class Pet?
+What is the Perfect Class Pet?

 The pet store suggested lobsters or toads.
 They actually had small blue lobsters swimming around in a tank!
 No water, I remembered though.